Table Of Contents

 MOH is an audio stream that is played to PSTN and VoIP G.711 or G.729 callers who are placed on hold by phones in a Cisco Unified CME system.
 This audio stream is intended to reassure callers that they are still connected to their calls.

-When the phone receiving MOH is part of a system that uses a G.729 codec, transcoding is required between G.711 and G.729.
+For Unified CME Release 11.6 and previous releases, when the phone receiving MOH is part of a system that uses a G.729 codec, transcoding is required between G.711 and G.729.
 The G.711 MOH must be translated to G.729.
 Note that because of compression, MOH using G.729 is of significantly lower fidelity than MOH using G.711.
-For information about transcoding, see "Configuring Transcoding Resources" on page 317.
+From Unified CME Release 11.7 onwards, transcoding is not required if G.711 and G.729 codec format MOH files are configured on Unified CME.
+For information about transcoding, see Transcoding Resources.

 The audio stream that is used for MOH can derive from one of two sources:

-Audio file—A MOH audio stream from an audio file is supplied from an .au or .wav file held in router flash memory.
-For configuration information, see the "Configuring Music on Hold from an Audio File" section.
+• Audio file—A MOH audio stream from an audio file is supplied from a .au or .wav file held in router flash memory.
+For configuration information, see "Configuring Music on Hold from an Audio File".

-Live feed—A MOH audio stream from a live feed is supplied from a standard line-level audio connection that is directly connected to the router through an FXO or "ear and mouth" (E&M) analog voice port.
-For configuration information, see the "Configuring Music on Hold from a Live Feed" section
+• Live feed—A MOH audio stream from a live feed is supplied from a standard line-level audio connection that is directly connected to the router through an FXO or “ear and mouth” (E&M) analog voice port.
+For configuration information, see “Configuring Music on Hold from a Live Feed”.

 Music on Hold from a Live Feed